industrial samples for bio-based carbon-14 analysis

 Can the results be used to obtain certifications?

-Yes, our reports comply with ISO, ASTM and EN standards, and can be integrated into your certification or LCA files.
+Yes.
+Our reports comply with international ISO, ASTM, and EN standards and can be included in your certification or Life Cycle Assessment (LCA) documentation.

 Can I have several formulations analyzed to compare their biobased carbon content?